Heavy metal music: Origins: late 1960s and early 1970s

 In this counterculture period, MC5, who began as part of the Detroit garage rock scene, developed a raw, distorted style that has been seen as a major influence on the future sound of both heavy metal and later punk music.
 The Stooges also began to establish and influence a heavy metal and later punk sound, with songs such as "I Wanna Be Your Dog", featuring pounding and distorted heavy guitar power chord riffs.
 Pink Floyd released two of their heaviest and loudest songs to date, "Ibiza Bar" and "The Nile Song", the latter of which being regarded as "one of the heaviest songs the band recorded."
-King Crimson's debut album started with "21st Century Schizoid Man", which was considered heavy metal by several critics.
+King Crimson's debut album In the Court of the Crimson King started with "21st Century Schizoid Man", which was considered heavy metal by several critics.